-Whilst we understand that many people cannot afford to purchase grinders, or they may not have the kitchen bench space, but our objective with this article is to help you understand that the perfect coffee experience is very difficult (or almost impossible) to achieve with pre-ground coffee.
+We understand that many people cannot afford to purchase grinders, or they may not have the kitchen bench space to accommodate one.
+Our objective with this article is to help you understand why we are passionate about selling whole beans and that the perfect coffee experience is very difficult (or almost impossible) to achieve with pre-ground coffee.

 Grinding the beans is the single most important task to achieve a perfect coffee.

 It is so easy to get wrong.
 Rarely is it right, particularly when attempting a shot on an espresso coffee machine.

 Always just a fraction too fine or too coarse.

 Even the pro baristas can struggle to get the grind correct.
 That is why you may always see them fiddling and adjusting the grind.

 Some brewing or extraction methods are more forgiving than the science required for great espresso extraction.

 Plungers, percolators, drip filters, etc. can still make a decent coffee if the grind is close to the required setting, but Mr Espresso is quite a tempermental beast.

 I'll be honest here and say I hate pre ground coffee.
 It goes stale so quickly - faster than you think.
 But it is better to buy well roasted ground coffee beans, then prepacked supermarket coffee.
 That is for sure.
 And it is usually not more expensive, delivered to your door.

 Even the most sophisticated packaging systems with nitrogen-flush technology can't save you when you pre-ground coffee.
 You see how into freshness we are.